 - Successful completion of an admission interview.
 Applicants are selected for interviews based on a holistic evaluation of their application and supporting documents.

 - Ability to fulfill the Technical Standards for admission outlined on the DPT website.

 - Complete an approved Criminal Background Check (CBC) prior to matriculation.

 - Due to the way that our program is classified according to the Student and Exchange Visitor Program of the U.S. Immigration and Customs Enforcement Agency, our students are not eligible for educational visas.
 Accordingly, we are only able to admit applicants who are either U.S. citizens or permanent residents.

 - Biology with laboratory recommended (8 quarter hours/6 semester hours);

 - General Chemistry with laboratory (12 quarter hours/8 semester hours);

 - General Physics with laboratory (12 quarter hours/8 semester hours);

 - Human Anatomy and Physiology with laboratory (12 quarter hours/8 semester hours)**;

-- Abnormal or Developmental Psychology; 4 quarter hours/3 semester hours)
+- Upper Level Psychology (4.5 quarter hours/3 semester hours)